Scylardor/ofSolarSystem/README.md

 This is an OpenFrameworks project.

-If you have an OpenFrameworks distribution installed on your computer, just download the repository and drop the bin/ and src/ folders into an OpenFrameworks project using the ofxAssimpModelLoader add-on, compile it with your IDE of choice, and it should run.
+If you have an OpenFrameworks distribution installed on your computer, just clone the repository in your $(OF_ROOT)/apps/myApps/ folder.
+It has been compiled using Code::Blocks, so opening the C::B workspace file and build it should be fine, but you also should be able to build it using any IDE.
+If it really doesn't work, you can generate a new OpenFrameworks project using the ofxAssimpModelLoader add-on, and drop the bin/ and src/ folders of the Git repository into it.

-This project has been successfully tested and ran on both Linux (Ubuntu 13.04 x86_64) and Windows (Seven x86_64) distributions of OpenFrameworks 0.8.0.
+This project has been successfully tested and ran on Ubuntu (13.04/14.04 x86_64) and Windows 7 (x86_64) distributions of OpenFrameworks 0.8.0.

 Credits
 -------